shahriarivari/Pretrain_BERT_from_scratch_on_persian_text/README.md

 # persian_sentiment_analysis
-Pre-train BERT and XLNet, and fine-tuning them for Persian sentiment analysis.
+Pre-train a smaller BERT, and fine-tuning them for Persian sentiment analysis.
+We are trying different teacher-student methods to train a smaller BERT model.
-First we pre-train the modles with a small portion of https://huggingface.co/datasets/SLPL/naab dataset , contating almost 130 GB of persian text, and then fine_tuning them on another dataset https://github.com/JoyeBright/DeepSentiPers.
-We are trying small sized models with the BERT and XLNet's architecture. still in progress...
+We small portion of https://huggingface.co/datasets/SLPL/naab dataset , contating almost 130 GB of persian unlabeld processed text.
+For fine_tuning dataset we use https://github.com/JoyeBright/DeepSentiPers.
+still in progress...